chocolatey-archive/puppet-chocolatey/README.md

-# puppet-chocolatey
+# puppet-chocolatey [DEPRECATED]

 ## NOTICE: This provider is deprecated.

 Please use [chocolatey/chocolatey](https://forge.puppetlabs.com/chocolatey/chocolatey) now instead.

 ** Member of the rismoney suite of Windows Puppet Providers **